Shooting Club members have a blast while learning about guns

 That is the attitude Crippen encourages.

-If a woman is considering buying a firearm, she recommends attending a meeting, learning about safety, handling a variety of guns to see how they feel in the hand and shooting with the club.
+If a woman is considering buying a firearm, she recommends attending a our shooting club meeting, learning about safety, handling a variety of guns to see how they feel in the hand and shooting with the club.

 “We’re very willing to help each other,” Crippen said.
 “It’s all about educating, equipping and empowering women.”